 Stay hydrated by drinking plenty of water before, during and after class.

-Bring a mat; if you don’t have one, we have a limited supply available for rent, and mats for purchase if you would like, however we will not be renting mats or other props at this time.
+Bring a mat; if you don’t have one, we have a limited supply of mats for purchase if you would like, however we will not be renting mats or other props at this time.

 Please refrain from wearing fragrances

 Keep it light and refrain from eating large meals at least 2 hours before class.

 I'm new to yoga, what can I expect?
 Congratulations!
 You are about to embark on a journey that will change your life in ways as unique as you are.
 As with anything new, please be compassionate with yourself.
 Remember it isn’t possible to get everything right away; even the most experienced student is still in the process of learning.
 Come with an open mind, expect to have fun, breathe, sweat and move.
 Don’t worry about doing it “right”- just show up!

 But wait!
 I can't even touch my toes.
 If I'm not flexible, can I do yoga?
 Ahh, perhaps the greatest myth of all!
 (See our definition of Yoga above.)
 You only need to be mentally flexible and open to new possibilities to participate at Yoga Hive.
 Just show up and focus on breathing, moving, and honoring where you are today.
 Every body is different.
 Come to learn about and develop yours!